VRConservation/fbabook/_build/html/_sources/chapters/program.md

 *Originally Published: August 18, 2023, the full version of this article is available at the [Forest Business Alliance](https://www.forestbusinessalliance.org) templates page (please contact us for access to templates: forestbusinessalliance@gmail.com).*

 ## Takeaways
-- **Programmatic = Proactive**.
+- **Programmatic = proactive**.
 A programmatic or portfolio design approach creates a pro-active strategy for your business or nonprofit, allowing prioritization of the projects and funding you pursue.
 Instead of the "tail wagging the dog" where you respond to funding requests and potentially change your organization, you create a framework to build programmatic and financial sustainability to reach your objectives, goals, and mission.
-- **Acknowledge Assumptions**.
+- **Acknowledge assumptions**.
 All project implementation interventions have inherent assumptions.
 Acknowledge these in your theory of change and periodically test if they are correct, e.g., does the intervention lead to the intended outcomes?
-- **Iterate and Scale**.
+- **Iterate and scale**.
 Iterate and learn.
 Start small, experiment, and scale your successes {cite}`ears`.
 Scaling quote from Salafsky and Margoluis {cite}`scaling`.

 ## Background
 The Forest Business Alliance (FBA) created the templates in this workbook to help grant seekers design project proposals for submission to the CAL FIRE's Wood Products and Bioenergy Business and Workforce Development Grant [Program](http://gg.gg/1agl2y).
 These templates and guidance may also be useful for USDA Forest Service Wood Innovation and Community Wood Grant [Programs](http://gg.gg/1agk52) and other state/federal grants.

 During the design process, your project team will decide which problems and causes to address, what strengths and opportunities to leverage, where you will work, with whom, and at what scale.
 Your project team will also specify what it will and will not do by establishing achievable and measurable goals and objectives, selecting sound strategies, developing detailed activity plans, and setting targets.
-..

 The contents of this guidance document and the accompanying worksheets are presented chronologically:

 1. Assessment / Problem Analysis
-2. Theory of Change (TOC)
+2. Theory of Change
-3. Results Framework (RF)
+3. Results Framework
 4. Budget
 5. Strategy Options / Ranking
 6. Project Framework (ProFrame) / Detailed Implementation Plan (DIP)